wayveai/freedesktop-sdk/CONTRIBUTING.md

 ```
 git checkout -b my-branch-name
 ```
 Your branch should be named something suitable for the changes you will be making.
-We also usually include our gitlab username in the branch name as `username/suitable-branch-name`
+We also usually include our GitLab username in the branch name as `username/suitable-branch-name`

 ## Make your changes in the branch
 Create the necessary changes to fix your bug/add your feature.